TeleAI-mcp/hyper-recommendation-engine-1yhq/README.md

-# hyper-recommendation-engine-1yhq
+# Hyper Recommendation Engine 1Yhq

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.